Sprint Ability – Advanced Movement System (AMS) Plugin in Lyra UE5

 .

-) emitted by the CharacterMovementComponent
+event emitted by the CharacterMovementComponent

 Triggering Ability via Player Input